 On Sunday, Grill-Man hid away quietly, secretly napping.
 My girl and I laid around on our favorite couch and watched movies.
 At some point, she convinced me that a trip to Mr Gene’s Beans for ice cream was on our list.
 Really, it wasn’t on my list.
 My list consisted of me laying quietly on the couch.
 I was perfectly happy there.

 Grill-Man, Babe and I were weary but we would not have missed anything for the world.
-It had been a very busy three weeks but in the best way.
+In addition, it had been a very busy three weeks but in the best way.
 My girl managed to visit twice from New Orleans during this time and share in the festivities along with us.
 I was a happy girl.
 I just needed Weary Souls Chicken Soup.

 Y’all come back, now!